Medicare Part A is the “H” in OASDHI. Medicare is a four-part program; Part A, B, C and D.

 TRICARE offers eligible beneficiaries 3 choices for their health care:

 Active duty personnel and family members may enroll in TRICARE Prime.
-TRICARE Prime coverage for active duty members and their families is first dollar coverage with no deductibles or co-payments.
+TRICARE Prime coverage for active duty members and their families is first dollar (meaning the plan pays before any out-of-pocket costs apply) coverage with no deductibles or co-payments.

 CHAMPUS is the same as TRICARE, but is for military personnel stationed abroad.